Greatest Literature banner

 It's interesting to note the differences though.
 Crane in 1898 is, as might be expected, less sophisticated in his psychological approach.
 We are told directly the states of the men's minds—their desperation, their angers, their railing against fate, their fatigue—rather than infer this from their random thoughts, as we do with Hemingway's fisherman five decades later.
 The correspondent, the "Open Boat" character whose point of view we share, is obviously a stand-in for the author, while in The Old Man and the Sea the author is never there; once on the sea, only the old man exists with the elements.

 In Crane's story, everything focuses on the matter at hand, the fight against the elements.
-We know nothing else about the characters apart from their professions.
+All we're told directly about the characters is their professions, not even their names.

 In Hemingway's we get the entire man, his most profound thoughts about life as well as his most trivial and practical concerns, everything that passes through his mind.
 True, it's a novella, while "Open Boat" is a short story and therefore must be more focused.
 But even so, this illustrates a development in the modern story: a growing use of miscellaneous thoughts and events to create an impressionistic canvas.
 Hemingway needs the space to let his character and environment breathe, take shape, while Crane has us holding our breath, never straying from the central crisis, until the last line.